-The Calimero project provides the KNX protocol stack for clients, KNXnet/IP servers, and devices.
+Calimero provides the KNX (secure) protocol stack for clients, KNXnet/IP servers, and devices.

 The library's objective is to offer clean and lean interfaces to KNX functionality, including